oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/resources/network_mainnet.conf.md

 Overall, this configuration file is an important part of the Alephium project as it defines many of the key parameters that govern the behavior of the network.
 Developers working on the project can modify these parameters to experiment with different network configurations and optimize the performance of the network.
 For example, they may adjust the block target time to balance the tradeoff between transaction throughput and block confirmation time.
 ## Questions:
- 1. What is the purpose of the `broker` section in the `alephium` code?
+ 1. What is the purpose of the `broker` section in the `oxygenium` code?
 - The `broker` section specifies the broker configuration for the Alephium network, including the broker ID, number of brokers, and number of groups.

 2. What is the significance of the `no-pre-mine-proof` array in the `network` section?